1990 Mindanao revolt: Seizure of bases

 The revolt began shortly after midnight on October 4, 1990, when about 400 men of the Philippine Army's 53rd Infantry Battalion took over the headquarters of the 402nd Infantry Brigade in Butuan, Agusan del Norte without resistance and captured the camp's commander, Colonel Hercules Galon.
 Armed Forces of the Philippines Chief of Staff General Renato de Villa initially said that the rebels were led by two officers he identified only as a "Major Cerdeno" and "Lieutenant Batac" before intelligence sources identified Noble as its leader.

 Following the takeover, Noble led a column of troops and military vehicles towards Cagayan de Oro, Misamis Oriental.
 They waved red, blue and green flags representing an independent Mindanao and were met by Reuben Canoy and around 1,500 civilian supporters of the Mindanao Independence Movement.
 They paraded around the city with and were greeted by around 3,000 residents before seizing Camp Edilberto Evangelista, Mindanao's second largest military camp and headquarters of the 4th Infantry Division, whose commander, Brigadier General Miguel Sol, escaped to Manila.
 The rebels met no resistance while pro-government troops barricaded themselves inside their barracks behind barbed wire defenses.
 The rebels subsequently cut communications between Manila and the areas they controlled and distributed leaflets declaring that the "war for the liberation of Mindanao" had started.

-In Iligan, Lanao del Norte, 100 kilometers west of Cagayan de Oro, about 150 members of an elite army Scout Ranger unit reportedly declared support for Noble but did not become involved in the rebellion.
+In Iligan, Lanao del Norte, 100 km west of Cagayan de Oro, about 150 members of an elite army Scout Ranger unit reportedly declared support for Noble but did not become involved in the rebellion.
 Two hours later, government warplanes strafed rebel troops advancing on an army camp near Iligan, while T-28 fighter bombers knocked out a rebel Sikorsky helicopter over the camp.